-The action panel of VOSviewer can be used to undertake a large number of actions.
+The action panel of VOSviewer can be used for all kinds of actions.
 The panel consists of four tabs, namely the Action tab, the Items tab, the Map tab, and the Options tab.
 We now discuss each of these tabs.